luucyadmin/luucy-embed/readme.md

 ## Example Application
 ![](embed.png)

+> You'll need to allow 3rd party cookies to debug a embedded plugin.

 Add `luucy-embed` as a npm dependency to your project - or include it form a CDN

 In this example, we will make an app that allows users to input a coordinate and move to the coordinate in luucy